zekinah/wp-theme-zone/README.md

   - Add your styles to the `/sass/theme/_theme.scss` file
   - And your variables to the `/sass/theme/_theme_variables.scss`
   - Or add other .scss files into it and `@import` it into `/sass/theme/_theme.scss`.
   - Also you can use the variables available here `../src/sass/bootstrap4/_variables.scss`.
-But take note that don't update that file.
+But take note that don't edit that file.

 ## Theme Setting Hooks